If you feel pain and stiffness in your joints caused by inflammation, see our natural remedies for arthritis.

 Home Remedies for Arthritis

 - Increase the amount of fish in your diet or take fish oil pills.
+There are some studies that show that increased consumption of non-fried fish suppresses the joint inflammation of arthritis.
+The more fish, the better!

 - Pack a small jar with golden raisins and cover them with gin.
 Eat nine raisins every morning, squeezing the extra gin back in the jar.